Britain's UKIP denies ex-leader Farage has been offered a show by Russian TV

-LONDON The UK Independence Party on Friday denied a newspaper report that its former leader, Nigel Farage, had been offered his own television show by a Russian state-funded broadcaster.
+LONDON (Reuters) - The UK Independence Party on Friday denied a newspaper report that its former leader, Nigel Farage, had been offered his own television show by a Russian state-funded broadcaster.

 Britain's Daily Telegraph newspaper reported that RT had offered Farage - one of the prominent members of the Leave campaign in Britain's EU referendum - his own television show and that Farage had held talks with the Moscow-based broadcaster.